Last Updated on June 26, 2025 by George Pavlopoulos

 How can I attend a play in Epidaurus?

-Every year there’s a small number of performances hosted at the ancient theater.
-The Epidaurus Festival takes place during summer.
-As this is a dry region, the plays and performances start in the evening.
+Every year, there’s a small number of performances hosted at the ancient theater.
+The Epidaurus Festival takes place during the summer.
+As this is a dry region, performances typically begin in the evening.
 That said, be prepared either to drive back to Athens after midnight or to spend the night somewhere nearby (you’ll see below the best places to stay around Epidaurus).

 With that in mind, you can visit the official website of the Festival and see if your days in Greece match with a show.
 Make sure to buy your tickets in advance.
 Almost every show is sold out, and there’s no chance to find a ticket before the play.

-The ticket grants access both to the theater and the archaeological site.
+The ticket grants access to both the theater and the archaeological site.
 It grants permission to the site itself, and it doesn’t include the price for plays.
-The normal ticket costs 12 euros while the reduced one costs 6 euros.
+The normal ticket costs 20 euros while the reduced one costs 10 euros.

 Winter: